What Is Marriott Bonvoy Moments? The Auctions, the 1-Point Drops, and What They Clear At

 So we will never tell you a lot "cleared at X every time it ran," because the title alone does not prove two closes are the same experience.
 That discipline is the whole reason our archive is trustworthy.
 If you want the full per-program breakdown of how we separate genuinely repeated lots from coincidentally identical titles, that is the closed-auction data hub.

-A few other verified high-water marks from our archive, to calibrate expectations on the top end: an "Announce a Pick + Inner Circle NFL Draft Tickets + Stay" package cleared at 1,615,000 points (59 bids), and a pair of Inner Circle NFL Draft ticket-and-stay packages cleared around 623,500 and 627,500 points.
+A few other verified high-water marks from our archive, to calibrate expectations on the top end: an "Announce a Pick + Inner Circle NFL Draft Tickets + Stay" package cleared at 1,615,000 points (59 bids), and a pair of Inner Circle NFL Draft ticket-and-stay packages cleared around 623,500 and 627,500 points (all verified as of July 2026).
 These are the marquee end of the program.
 Most Moments are nowhere near this, which the median makes clear.

 The 1-Point Drops: a completely different game